 Performance evaluations and feedback are important in all aspects of life.
-In schools, students are graded on daily homework and weekly exams.
+In school, students are graded on daily homework and weekly exams.
 In the workplace, there are continuous performance reviews.
 But with sports, there aren’t any legislative standards or financial metrics to be graded on, which has created a grey area on best practices and techniques on how to effectively provide constructive feedback to develop athletic skills.
-Here are some helpful tips and recommendations to help your athletes accelerate in their respective sports.
+Here are some helpful tips and recommendations to help your athletes accelerate in their respective sports with encouraging athlete evaluations.

-Goals of Feedback and Sports Evaluations & Why They're Important
+Goals of Feedback, Evaluations, and Why They’re Important

 First, I think it’s important to understand the goals of providing feedback and athlete evaluations.
 Dr. Denise Wood summarizes these goals in three key areas: